 Justice Eid earned her bachelor’s degree in American Studies (With Distinction and Phi Beta Kappa) from Stanford University in 1987.
 She then served as a Special Assistant and Speechwriter to U.S. Secretary of Education William J. Bennett.
 In 1991, she graduated with High Honors from The University of Chicago Law School, where she was Articles Editor of The University of Chicago Law Review and was elected to the Order of the Coif.
 In 2002, President George W. Bush appointed her to serve on the Permanent Committee for the Oliver Wendell Holmes Devise, established by Congress in 1955 to prepare the history of the U.S. Supreme Court.
-She is a member of the American Law Institute and studied comparative law in London as a Temple Bar Scholar.
+She has served as a member of the Advisory Committee on Federal Appellate Rules, and is a member of the American Law Institute.

 Justice Eid grew up in Spokane, Washington.
 She and her husband Troy, an attorney, have two children.